 Keeping the kids busy and entertained can be a tricky task - especially in the longer summer holidays.
 There are only so many new ideas you can come up with yourself for at-home activities during the holidays.

-Luckily, at Holiday Club, we’re experts in keeping children entertained all day long and have plenty of ideas to share.
+Luckily, at Rocketeers, we’re experts in keeping children entertained all day long and have plenty of ideas to share.
 Here are our favourite holiday activities for kids.